 - Potato masher (optional)

-Cooking Pinto Beans in Crock Pot
+How to Cook Pinto Beans in Crock Pot

-Rinse the beans.
+- Rinse the beans.
 Rinse your presoaked pinto beans in clean water, and drain in a colander.

-Add the ingredients.
+- Add the ingredients.
 Put pinto beans, broth, water, bacon, onion, garlic, seasonings, and jalapeno pepper (if using) into the slow cooker.

-Pressure cook the Pinto Beans.
-Cook the pinto beans in a slow cooker on high heat for 4-6 hours, then on low heat for 2 hours.
-For creamier pinto beans, mash about 1/2 of the beans with a potato masher.
+- Pressure cook.
+Cook them on high heat for 4-6 hours, then on low heat for 2 hours.

 Try our other slow cooker bean recipe, slow cooker calico beans.

-Pinto Beans Nutrition
+Pinto Bean Nutrition

 The health benefits of pinto beans are many: